 Making inferences is one of the key reading skills that good readers need to master!
 Piecing together information from the text and reading between the lines is almost intuitive for some readers, but for others, it’s a skill that can be taught over time.

 Using mentor texts is a great way to focus on inferences.
 Stopping every now and then to use think-aloud strategies and pair-share discussions will reinforce the idea that readers are thinkers, and making inferences is a big part of that thinking!

 This post contains Amazon Affiliate links.
 If you purchase through one of these links, The Teacher Next Door, LLC receives a few cents on the dollar.
 This commission directly supports us as a small business and ensures that we can continue to create high-quality content for upper elementary teachers, like yourself!
 As always, the products shared are tried, true, and tested.
 Enjoy!

-Almost every book, whether it’s fiction or nonfiction, contains plenty of inference-finding opportunities.
-Here are a few of my favorites with strong inference examples!
+Here are a few of my favorites picture books with strong inference examples!